Andrássy út in Budapest District VI.

 At its end is the Kolibri Theatre (Jókai tér 11.) where children and youth plays can be seen on the stage.

-Hiszteria Cremeria (see more below at the Restaurants, Cafes).Cafe TIP: To the left try Piccolo Cafe (Jókai tér 6.) – a tiny espresso shop with a small terrace: coffee – espresso and cappuccino, latte are exceptionally good and the croissants are fresh and tasty.
+Hiszteria Cremeria (see more below at the Restaurants, Cafes).Cafe TIP: To the right try Piccolo Cafe (Jókai tér 6.) – a tiny espresso shop with a small terrace: coffee – espresso and cappuccino, latte are exceptionally good and the croissants are fresh and tasty.

 If you wish to have a healthier drink have a smoothie made from fresh fruits or a glass of freshly squeezed orange juice.